-ARCH 321 BUILD TWO: INTRODUCTION TO STRUCTURES UNITS: 3
+ARCH 321 BUILD TWO: INTRODUCTION TO STRUCTURES

 Pre-requisites: MATH 149, Intermediate Algebra Fundamental architectural structures, forces, force systems, and resultants are introduced.
 Concepts of forces and stresses on trusses, beams, columns, and statically determinate structures are presented.
 Topics include equilibrium, behavior of structures subject to vertical and lateral forces, and strength properties.
-Structural analysis and design as it relates to wood structures is introduced.
+Structural analysis and design as they relate to wood structures is re-introduced.

-ARCH 322 BUILDING THREE: ADVANCED STRUCTURES UNITS: 3
+ARCH 322 BUILD THREE: ADVANCED STRUCTURES